Factom-Asset-Tokens/FAT/README.md

 ## Issuing A FAT Token

-Using the wallet you can issue a new tokens for your application or organization's needs.
+Using the wallet you can issue new tokens for your application or organization's needs.
 Parameters are flexible to allow FAT tokens to fit your use case.
 You can define basic properties like Display Name & Symbol, Token Type, and rules like Maximum Token Supply.